katana-network/specialk/examples/ausd-yearnvault/README.md

 ### Getting Test ETH

-You'll need ETH for gas fees on Tatara testnet.
-Contact the Tatara testnet team or check their documentation for faucet information.
+You'll need ETH for gas fees on Katana mainnet.
+Contact the Katana team or check their documentation for faucet information.

 ## Development